UWA-IoT-training/MLBE-IoT/README.md

 ### Day 1
 1. Introductions

 2. Elements of a COTS data collection system: microprocessor, sensors, communications, power, storage, code (data and settings), enclosure.
+3. Introduction to breadboards and multimeter.
+Basic topology of circuit.

-Activity: identify parts, understand supply chain, costs, look at spec sheets
+Activity: identify parts, understand supply chain, costs, look at spec sheets.
+Find a component race (cheapest cost, meet specs and delivery time).
+PLay with simple circuit.

-3. Introduction to breadboards, multimeter and oscilloscope.
-Risk assessment.
+3. Overview of the device and its design intent and business case

-Activity: build simple circuit
+4. Medical device Risk assessment amd standards IEC 60601-1.
+TGA checklists.

 ### Day 2
 1. Introduction to the microcontroller and parts for the demo (ESP32??) and sensor (camera?)